Houdini 21.0 Character KineFX

 Unpack the extracted data

-Turn on the Unpack Contents parameter to unpack the extracted data.
+Turn on the Unpack Contents parameter.
 If the data has been packed multiple times (there are multiple levels of packing), turning on Unpack Contents only unpacks the top level of the extracted data.

-Keep the extracted data in the Packed Folders output (for Packed Folder Split)
+Keep the extracted data in the Packed Folders output (for the Packed Folder Split SOP)

 Turn on the Extract Only parameter.
 The data is only extracted and not removed from the Packed Folders output.